Mattiplex/Nyan-Cat-Keyboard-/README.md

 Day 4
 didn't do anything today, i was working on another project
 day 5
 finish solving the led problem and schematics, research abt footprints, will assign them tmr
+day 6
+finished assigning the footprint , now welcome to wiring hell , also i'll be gone for two days so day 7 & 8 won't be any update